Khao Lak: 2004 tsunami

 Khao Lak was the coastal area of Thailand hardest hit by the tsunami resulting from the 26 December 2004 Indian Ocean earthquake.
 Many people died including many foreign tourists.
 The final death toll was over 4,000, with local unofficial estimates topping 10,000 due to the lack of accurate government censuses and the fact that much of the migrant Burmese population was not documented nor recognized as legal residents.

 Most of the coastal landscape was destroyed by the tsunami.
 Some replanting programmes have been initiated and a great deal has been accomplished in the rejuvenation of surrounding foliage.
 Studies suggesting that coastal vegetation may have helped buffer the effects of the waves have ensured that replanting and maintenance of the coastal vegetation have become a priority in the reconstruction of the landscape.

-The force of the tsunami beached Thai navy boat 813 (Tor 813) almost 1.25 km inland from Bang Niang Beach.
-It was on patrol, guarding Bhumi Jensen, a grandson of the king, as he was jet skiing in front of La Flora Resort.
+The force of the tsunami washed Patrol Boat 813 (Tor 813) almost 1.25 km inland from Bang Niang Beach.
+It was on patrol, guarding Poom Jensen, a grandson of the king, as he was jet skiing in front of La Flora Resort.
 Despite rescue efforts, he could not be saved.
 His mother, Princess Ubol Ratana, and sister survived by fleeing to an upper story of La Flora.
-The area in which the patrol boat lies has been renovated and includes a museum dedicated to the events of 26 December.
+Patrol Boat 813 remains where it came to a stop after the waters receded, and has been preserved as a museum ship.

 Others among the casualties were well-known Finnish musician and TV host Aki Sirkesalo and his family, and Imre von Polgar, guitarist for the Swedish rock band, The Watermelon Men.
 Almost four years old at the time, a young girl was swept away at Khao Lak and remained the subject of a media-covered intensive search despite being formally identified in August 2005 as a victim.
-Jane Holland (nee Attenborough) the elder daughter of the film director and actor Richard Attenborough perished in the tsunami with several members of her family.
-The current President of Finland Sauli Niinistö and his adult son survived by clinging to a power pole.
+Jane Holland, the elder daughter of film director and actor Richard Attenborough, perished in the tsunami with several members of her family.
+Finnish politician Sauli Niinistö and his adult son survived by clinging to a power pole.

 Since the 2004 tsunami, an early-warning system has been installed along the affected coastline.
 In April 2012, it received its most recent test following an earthquake off the coast of Sumatra.
-Audible warning sirens alerted the local population to the possibility of a tsunami roughly 2 hours before estimated landfall, allowing the populace to move to higher ground inland.
+Audible warning sirens alerted the local population to the possibility of a tsunami roughly two hours before estimated landfall, allowing the populace to move to higher ground inland.

-The 2012 film The Impossible is based on the true story of the family of María Belón, who survived the 2004 tsunami, and was also filmed in Khao Lak.
+The 2012 film The Impossible is based on the experiences of María Belón and her family, who survived the 2004 tsunami, and was also filmed in Khao Lak.